nitin100994/butterfly-Chronicles/denial_Queen_Chapter_0.md

 ## Behind the scenes...

 **You (hearing her whisper on phone):**
-“Nathan, I’m in the middle of sprint planning.
+“Nitin, I’m in the middle of sprint planning.
 Yes, I took my vitamins.
 No, I won’t name the baby ‘Jupiter’.”

 You walk in.
 She cuts the call.